Karan

 Buille

-being during the summer of 2004.
-It combines the unique talents of Niall
+into being during the summer of 2004.
+It combines the unique talents

 Vallely on concertina, Paul Meehan on guitar and Caoimhín Vallely